Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-09.md

 ### Define your actions

-Think of all of the ways your application will change it's state.
+Think of all of the ways your application will change its state.
 Make an action for each state.

 ## In Class Challenges